 ROUTINE FOOT CARE

-Podiatrists are specially trained in the effective and safe removal of callouses and corns.
-They can perform a physical examination to ascertain the mechanical issue behind the formation of these callouses and corns.
-From the findings of this assessment footwear advice can be given along with the implementation of orthotics/insoles to help prevent any further reoccurance.
+Podiatrists are specially trained in the effective and safe removal of calluses and corns.
+They can perform a physical examination to ascertain the mechanical issue behind the formation of these calluses and corns.
+From the findings of this assessment, footwear advice can be given along with the implementation of orthotics/insoles to help prevent any further recurance.

 *We do not recommend the use of Corn Plasters.
 These plasters use Salicylic Acid and this can cause further damage to the skin*